saranourizadeh/Theft_Management/README.md

   ...

 ### - Wight detection

+each customer has a specific shopping cart with a connected tag. each tag should connect to shelves to detect when  an item is removed from a shelf.

-step 1. equip the shelves and the cart to a scale step 2.
+step 1.
+Equip the shelves and the shopping cart to a scale

+step 2.
+Add a tag to the shopping cart

+step 3.
+Software development to raise an alarm in case of not adding items after a limited time that it is removed from the shelf.

+step 4.
+Testing functionality of software

+step 5. testing prototype on a large scale

+step 6.

+cost of solution: